How to Wash Dishes While Camping

 Clean camping dishes on a drying rack

-Few people enjoy washing dishes at home, never mind doing them at a campground.
-With no dishwasher, no sink, and limited water, washing dishes when camping can be a real challenge.
+Few people enjoy washing dishes at home, never mind at a campground.
+With no dishwasher, sink, and limited water, washing dishes when camping can be a real challenge.

 Save this post!